mit-orcd/orcd-docs-edit/docs/software/compile.md

 - `printf()` from the *libc.so* shared library
 - `sqrt()` from the *libm.so* shared library

-In this section, we will introduce how to build a pgoram with shared libraries in the system default locations.
+In this section, we will introduce how to build a program with shared libraries in the system default locations.
 Let's start with an example (*roots.c*) that uses the `sqrt()` function from the math library:
 ```
 #include <stdio.h>
 #include <math.h>